jullevistrunz/ExternalPoliceComputer/README.md

 ExternalPoliceComputer.Functions.SendMessage("2nd Line");
 ```

-Add the ExternalPoliceComputer.dll as a reference in your project.
+You can add the ExternalPoliceComputer.dll as a reference in your project.
 To prevent crashes, you have to check if EPC is available ([Example by opus49](https://github.com/Immersive-Plugins-Team/CalloutInterfaceAPI/blob/master/CalloutInterfaceAPI/Functions.cs#L26)).

 ## Discord Server